GitauHarrison/notes/databases/access_postgresql/psql.md

 ## Create User Password

-With the uses in place, the next step would be to create passwords for them.
+With the users in place, the next step would be to create passwords for them.
 This is to ensure that only them, and those privy to the credential, will be able to access the database.
 From `psql`, we can do this:

 ```python
 postgres=# CREATE USER chico WITH PASSWORD 'hard-to-guess';
 CREATE ROLE
 ```

-If the user already exists, we can the ALTER command:
+If the user already exists, we can use the `ALTER` command:

 ```python
 postgres=# ALTER USER muthoni WITH PASSWORD 'difficult-password';